 Amanda Guzman focuses on community engagement, event planning, outreach, written communications, design oversight, website and social media management, and photography.

-How to contact the CRC
+How to contact the Community Relations Commission

 The public can contact the Community Relations via email at communityrelations@goshencity.com or by phone at 574-537-3839, extension 358.